Lindsey Lundin

 Welcome!

-With a relational foundation, building a trusted therapeutic relationship with the right therapist can motivate clients towards deep reflection, healing, and shifting the inner narratives that keep us suffering.
-I’ve seen this work create space for greater self-awareness, compassionate accountability, and meaningful change that helps clients thrive.
+With a relational foundation, building a trusted therapeutic relationship is key towards deep reflection, healing, and shifting the inner narratives that keep you suffering.
+I’ve seen this work help clients create space for greater self-awareness, compassionate accountability, and meaningful lasting change that helps them thrive.
+Clients have told me that through our work together they have felt an increased sense of self-trust, are better able to hold boundaries & advocate for their needs, navigate their relationships in healthier ways, as well as shift and heal the parts of themselves that feel stuck in cycles of hurt and shame.

 I also provide clinical supervision.